1. Prepare, Prepare, Prepare

 Get Help If You Need It

-If you are struggling with breastfeeding and need some advice then you can contact your local midwife or health visitor or go along to one of the many breastfeeding drop in clinics around the country.
+If you are struggling with breastfeeding and need some advice then you can contact your local midwife or health visitor or go along to a breastfeeding drop in clinics around the country.

-You can also find a wealth of information online or call the National Breastfeeding Helplineon 0300 100 0212 to speak to a highly trained volunteer who is also a mum who has breastfed.
+You can also find a information online or call the National Breastfeeding Helpline on 0300 100 0212 to speak to a highly trained volunteer who is also a mum who has breastfed.
 This independent, confidential service is non-judgemental and available from 9.30am-9.30pm every day so you can always access help if you need it.